microsoft/fluentui/rfcs/react-components/convergence/static-classes-on-slots.md

 ### Cons

 - Adds extra classes that may never be used.
-- Encourages styling by static classes, which could(?) have precedence issues with our atomic css classes.
+- Encourages styling by static classes, which could have precedence issues with our atomic css classes.
 - Increases bundle size (by a trivial amount).